Your Itinerary

 Day 9 - Marsala – Palermo

 After breakfast, we'll head to the medieval town of Erice.
 Located in the northwest of Sicily and perched atop Monte San Giuliano, this walled hilltop town sits 750m above sea level offering spectacular valley and sea vistas.
 Make sure you are wearing comfortable walking shoes today, as the narrow cobblestone streets and entrance to the town are quite steep.
-We’ll enjoy a quick photo stop at the Castle of Balio, an ancient fortress clinging to the hillside, before arriving in town for a delightful morning tea.

 Special Experience